The eye doesn’t see. The brain does.

 - A high charge injection capacity enabling effective stimulation at lower applied voltages and currents

 In developing the Diamond Eye, we are using a technology that takes advantage of the properties of diamond to stimulate the neural tissue and to safely encapsulate the electronics.
 We pioneered the concept of diamond as a superior material for bionics.Professor Steven Prawer

 The iBIONICS Diamond Eye encompasses a highly programmable, high-density silicon microchip that uses minimal power.

-The implantable microchip is a slab of insulating diamond containing 256 electrodes made of conducting diamond.
+The implantable microchip is a slab of insulating diamond containing 256 electrodes (scalable to 1024 electrodes) made of conducting diamond.

 A specially designed stimulator chip with 256 independently addressable stimulator pads is bump bonded to the diamond electrode array.

 The bonded ASIC and electrode array is hermetically sealed in a diamond package using a special brazing technology and laser welding.
 The completed package is placed in a silicon carrier, inserted into the eye for epiretinal placement.
 The device is held in place by specially designed retinal tacks.